belindamo/bridge-hand-eval/section_notes/04-datasets.md

 Find datasets of bridge hand plays

-Here is one promising source. you can it is formatted as f"https://tcgcloud.bridgefinesse.com/PBN/{YYMMDD}HandRecord.pbn" so you can look at other days' dat
+Here is one promising source. you can it is formatted as f"https://tcgcloud.bridgefinesse.com/PBN/{YYMMDD}HandRecord.pbn" so you can look at other days' dates

 * [https://tcgcloud.bridgefinesse.com/PBN/250826HandRecord.pbn](https://tcgcloud.bridgefinesse.com/PBN/250826HandRecord.pbn)

+Here's the root

 # Datasets